aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

  ASSIGNMENT PART 2( Working on the second part of the assignment)

  I changed database name and saved it in the appsetting.json.
+ I added the new migration in the project .dataAccess.